-Community Based Services https://commbasedservices.org/ Transition Coordinator
+Transition Coordinator - Community Based Services https://commbasedservices.org/

-Is an OPWDD approved (along with some non-certified OPWDD programs) agency that has a grant from Dutchess County for a Transitions Coordinator (individuals must have an intellectual or developmental disability, but do not have to be OPWDD eligible for this, however they will be encouraged to apply for eligibility if they meet criteria).
+CBS is an OPWDD approved (along with some non-certified OPWDD programs) agency that has a grant from Dutchess County for a Transitions Coordinator (individuals must have an intellectual or developmental disability, but do not have to be OPWDD eligible for this, however they will be encouraged to apply for eligibility if they meet criteria).

-The Transition Coordinator will help individuals and their families navigate the transitional school age years (15-21) for appropriate programs and services.
+The Transition Coordinator will help individuals and their families navigate the transitional school age years (15-21) for appropriate programs and services through school and for transition into adulthood.

-Jennifer Havrilla; Transition Coordinator, Community Based Services; 3 Fields Lane, North Salem, NY 10560; (914) 236-1128; jhavrilla@commbasedservices.org
+Jennifer Havrilla; Transition Coordinator, Community Based Services; 3 Fields Lane, North Salem, NY 10560; (914) 236-1128; ihavrilla@commbasedservices.org